JKlueber/grammar_to_blocks/README.md

 - `feature+=Rule` → `"statement"` (a stacking input)
 - Bare `(a+=A | b+=B)*` alternatives with distinct features **merge into
-  one shared statement input** (`refRuleNames: ["A","B"]`), since Blockly has no per-branch typing — this is what lets `Phone`/`Address` blocks interleave and stack together in the AddressBook example.
+  one shared statement input** (`refRuleNames: ["A","B"]`), since Blockly has no per-branch typing (this is what lets `Phone`/`Address` blocks interleave and stack together in the AddressBook example).
 - Any other kind of mixed `Alternatives` falls back to its first branch and emits a warning, rather than crashing.